nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 # HabitatAnnotation
 Habitat annotation of horizontally facing benthic imagery from baited and unbaited remote stereo-video deployments and diver swum stereo-video transects.

-We have developed an simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (CATAMI classification scheme<sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.
+We have developed a simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (CATAMI classification scheme<sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.
 The annotation approach is rapid and produces % composition and mean and standard deviation estimates of complexity which enable flexible modeling of habitat occurrence and habitat-fish relationships.

 This annotation schema is described and included in a published paper<sup>3</sup>, please cite if you use it.
 However, please refer to this GitHub repository for uptodate versions of the annotation schema.